 (i) students who are legal residents of out-of-state counties bordering on Georgia coun- ties in which an institution of the University System is located and who are enrolled in said institution.

-A student who is classified as a resident of Georgia must notify the Registrar immediately of any change in residence status.
+A student who is classified as a resident of Georgia must notify the Office of Academic Services and Registrar immediately of any change in residence status.
 If it is determined that the student has misrepresented or omitted facts which result in classification or reclassification as a resident student, retroactive charges for non-resident fees will be made by the Fiscal Affairs officer.